 - The Stool Pigeon: Brian.

-- Take That: After Peter's final line about Meg's overly esoteric reference "Always end on a strong note."
+- Take That: After Peter's final line about Meg's overly esoteric reference "Always end on a strong joke."
 The credits and theme are very reminiscent of another animated comedy series.

 - Take That Kiss: Meg French kisses Connie after knocking her out cold.

 - Temporarily A Villain: Meg.
 Justified in-story as she went to prison and had to fight for survival, and justified in the fandom as revenge to all the people who have treated her like crap throughout the series.

 - Too Dumb to Live and What an Idiot: Brian.
 While he tries to talk Meg out or robbing Mort's pharmacy, it doesn't occur to him that trying to reason with her with words would get him killed.

 - Connie.
 Did she not notice or care that Meg's time in prison would make her violent?
 Apparently not, because she still makes fun of her before having her ass handed to her.